anshap1719/image-hdr/README.md

 -   image-rs: Uses DynamicImage as the output format and storage format between calculations.
 -   rawloader: For supporting RAW image formats.
 -   rayon: For doing point calculations in parallel.
--   kamadak-exif: For getting image's metadata, specifically eposure time and gain (ISO).
+-   kamadak-exif: For getting image's metadata, specifically exposure time and gain (ISO).

 ## Usage